chartbeat-labs/textacy/docs/source/quickstart.md

 # Quickstart

 First things first: Import the package.
-Most functionality is available from this top-level import, but we'll see that some features require their own imports.
+Some functionality is available from this top-level import, but we'll see that many features require their own imports.

 ```pycon
 >>> import textacy